REB Member User Guide Overview

 Reviewing an Application and Adding Comments

-From the Timeline view, click on the Review Application button in the action pane on the left of the screen.
+Click on the Review Application tile in the action pane on the left of the screen.

 The next screen displays the Main REB Application Form overview.
 Here you see all the sections and pages that have been dynamically created by EthOS based on the applicant’s responses to question prompts.